cedar-policy/rfcs/text/0028-generalized-entity-data-source.md

 Taking this alternative doesn't close off the door towards making the other proposed changes sometime in the future.
+However, if we took this alternative and users began writing `EntityDataSource` implementations without the other components, and then later we wanted to make the changes proposed in the other components of this RFC, we couldn't _automatically_ or _by default_ provide existing `EntityDataSource` implementations with those performance or ergonomic improvements; they would have to make some code changes.

 ### Alternative B